Andrew Henderson

 Greece, Digital Nomad Visas in Europe

-The country’s official digital nomad visa allows expats to live and work in the country longer than 90 days.
+The country’s official digital nomad visa allows non-EU expats to live and work in the country for longer than 90 days.

-If you want to obtain permanent residency in Greece that will eventually lead to citizenship, read more on the Greece Golden Visa.
+If you want to obtain permanent residency in Greece, eventually leading to citizenship, read more on the Greece Golden Visa.

 Duration: Up to two years